schneiderman4907/neofetch-configs/README.md

 # neofetch-configs
-this is my neofetch config \n
+this is my neofetch config
 its really cool